tethysplatform/tethys/docs/installation/mac.rst

 Tethys Platform provides a software suite that addresses the unique needs of water resources web app development (see :doc:`../features` for more details).
 To make installation of the software easy, each software has been provided as Docker container.
 The following instructions will walk you through installation of these software using Docker.
 See the `Docker Documentation <https://docs.docker.com/>`_ for more information about Docker.

 a.
+Install Boot2Docker version 1.6 using the `Install Docker on Mac OSX instructions <https://docs.docker.com/v1.6/installation/mac/>`_.
+Look for the heading titled *Install Boot2Docker*.
+Verify the installation using the instructions using the instructions under the *Start the Boot2Docker Application* heading.

-Initialize the Docker containers with the following command:
+b.
+Close the Boot2Docker terminal and open a new one.
+Initialize the Tethys Docker containers with the following command:

   ::

+             $ . /usr/lib/tethys/bin/activate
     (tethys) $ tethys docker init

   Follow the interactive prompts to customize your Docker installations.
 To accept the default value shown in square brackets, simply press ``enter``. **Take note of any passwords you are prompted to create.**